 The terms of the joint venture agreement for one joint venture within the Rigid Industrial Packaging & Services segment include mandatory redemption by the Company, in cash, of the noncontrolling interest holders' equity at a formulaic price after the expiration of a lockout period specific to each noncontrolling interest holder.
 The redemption features cause the interest to be classified as a mandatorily redeemable instrument under the accounting guidance, and this interest is included at the current redemption value each period in long-term or short-term liabilities of the Company, as applicable.
 The impact of marking to redemption value at each period end is recorded in interest expense.
+The Company has a contractual obligation to redeem the outstanding equity interest of each remaining partner in 2021 and 2022, respectively.

-The following table summarizes the change in mandatorily redeemable noncontrolling interest for the three months ended January 31, 2018:
+The following table summarizes the change in mandatorily redeemable noncontrolling interest for the six months ended April 30, 2018:

-(in millions) Mandatorily Redeemable Noncontrolling Interest Balance as of October 31, 2017 \$ 9.2 Current period mark to redemption value (0.3) Balance as of January 31, 2018 \$ 8.9
+(in millions) Mandatorily Redeemable Noncontrolling Interest Balance as of October 31, 2017 \$ 9.2 Current period mark to redemption value (0.5) Balance as of April 30, 2018 \$ 8.7